ianedwards-jpg/Portfolio-Site-React.js/README.md

 ## Usage

-This application consists of React components designed to be reused and modified
+This application consists of React components designed to be reused and modified for usage

 ## Deployment (Heroku)